 Classroom safety has become a lightning rod topic over the past several years.
 A graphic put together by Everytown Research Group maps out the 215 school shootings that have occurred across the country since just 2013.
 This alarming figure has greatly concerned parents, school workers, and safety workers, and when they search for answers they often find conflicting theories on what “best practices” to follow.
 Manufacturers offer many products marketed as an effective way to lock out a criminal, with door barricades being among the most popular.
 At first glance, many of these products look like a good solution.
 However, closer research reveals that many of them violate building codes, fire codes, and life safety standards.
 Even worse, some can either impede the police and other first responders from being able to help or be used by criminals to assist them in causing mayhem.

 The situation can be complicated to navigate and often the correct solutions are costly.
-Proposing a classroom protection solution involves weighing many different factors, such as:
+Proposing a classroom security solution involves weighing many different factors, such as:

 - How do we prevent or slow down an active shooter?

 - Does the solution make sure that a criminal cannot lock him or herself into a classroom?